MarinMaric/RS1-eStore/README.md

 For testing purposes all accounts have the same password: 14E5X_0V3y

+# Web app uses

+.NET Core
+Xamarin
+Angular
+WinForms
+Entity Framework
+SignalR
+Worker Services
+RDLC Reporting

+# Additional info

+Rudimentary Angular front-end for the developer module can be found in a separate repository [here](https://github.com/MarinMaric/RS1Angular)

+Database needs to be created locally and the connection string modified in order to run it.
+Apply the migrations before starting the app.

 Web app was made as a project for my university with a pair of colleagues.
 All functionalities related to the developer module made by me.